Labour Conference 2021

 The NCC oversees the disciplinary process within the party, determining cases put to them by the NEC.
 This important committee is made up of 25 members in total split into three sections.
 This year four members of the CLP section are to be elected.
 CLPs have until midday on Friday June 11th to submit nominations.

-Information on who Momentum is supporting in the CLP section will be published shortly.
+Momentum is supporting the following candidates in the CLP section.